20rp/20rp/README.md

 ## About me
 **BCS graduate.
 Full stack developer working for the Eastern Institute of Technology, New Zealand.**
 **Three years development experience.
-I am passionate about making web technologies that are cohesive and easy to use.**
+I am passionate about creating modern web software that is cohesive and easy to use.**

 🛠️: Tools and Technologies:
 <div>